 The track category is the heading under which your abstract will be reviewed and later published in the conference printed matters if accepted.
 During the submission process, you will be asked to select one track category for your abstract.

-Clinical Nephrology is a specialty of medicine and pediatrics that anxieties itself with the study of usual kidney function, kidney diseases, the treatment of kidney diseases and renal replacement therapy.
-Kidneys play a vital character for life with their composite network of blood vessels and complicated network of tubes and tubules that filter blood of its waste products and excess water.
-Kidneys maintain fluids, electrolytes, and acid-base regulation that are altered by several disease conditions as well as drugs and toxins.
-Nephrology deals with study of the normal working of the kidneys as well as its diseases.
-Kidney infections, Cancers of the kidneys, bladder, and urethra, Effects of diseases like diabetes and high blood pressure on kidneys, Acid base imbalances, Nephrotic syndrome and nephritis, Ill effects of drugs and toxins on the kidneys, dialysis and its long term complications - dialysis includes hemodialysis as well as peritoneal dialysis, Autoimmune diseases including autoimmune vasculitis, lupus, etc.
+Clinical Nephrology includes therapeutic treatment of kidney disease and conditions.
+This may involve working with different areas of the body that likewise are impacted by the kidneys.
+Kidneys play an imperative character for life with their composite system of blood vessels and complicated network of tubes and tubules that filter blood of its waste products and excess water.
+Kidneys retain liquids, electrolytes, and acid base control that are modified by a few infection conditions and medications and toxins.
+Nephrology manages with the study of the Kidney function and its diseases like Kidney infections, Cancers of the kidneys, bladder, and urethra, Effects of illnesses like diabetes and hypertension on kidneys, Acid base lopsided characteristics, Nephrotic disorders and nephritis, Ill impacts of medications and toxins on the kidneys, dialysis and its long haul intricacies - dialysis includes hemodialysis and peritoneal dialysis, Autoimmune diseases including autoimmune vasculitis, lupus, and so on.

 - Track 1-1Nephron Clinical Practice

 - Track 1-2Critical Care Nephrology

 - Track 1-3Stem Cell and Regenerative Nephrology

 - Track 1-6Urinaryincontinence/Enuresis